capacitor-community/sqlite/docs/UpgradeDatabaseVersion.md

 -> Execute the set of new table's data

+-> update database version

+-> update syncDate if any

 -> process failed restore the backup file

 -> delete the backup file